ovr/react-native-status-bar-height/README.md

 // 44 - on iPhoneX
 // 20 - on iOS device
-// X - on Android platfrom (runtime value) console.log(getStatusBarHeight());
+// X - on Android platfrom (runtime value)
+// 0 - on all other platforms (default)
+console.log(getStatusBarHeight());

 // will be 0 on Android, because You pass true to skipAndroid